A Simple Harmonic Universe

 We explore simple but novel bouncing solutions of general relativity that avoid singularities.
 These solutions require curvature $k=+1$, and are supported by a negative cosmological term and matter with $-1 < w < -1/3$.
 In the case of moderate bounces (where the ratio of the maximal scale factor $a_+$ to the minimal scale factor $a_-$ is ${\cal O}(1)$), the solutions are shown to be classically stable and cycle through an infinite set of bounces.
 For more extreme cases with large $a_+/a_-$, the solutions can still oscillate many times before classical instabilities take them out of the regime of validity of our approximations.
 In this regime, quantum particle production also leads eventually to a departure from the realm of validity of semiclassical general relativity, likely yielding a singular crunch.
 We briefly discuss possible applications of these models to realistic cosmology.

-Two questions have recurred again and again in theoretical cosmology, starting with \cite{Rigveda,Tolman, Lemaitre}:\ 1) is the Universe eternal, or did it have a beginning at some definite time in the past?, and 2) is it possible to make Universes which enjoy one or more ``bounces" where the scale factor first crunches, and then bangs? \footnote{We will only discuss solutions where the minimal size attained during the bounce can be made parametrically larger than the Planck length.
-Ambitious cosmological scenarios that invoke crunches which require a boundary condition at the singularity provided by the as yet unknown high energy theory appear in e.g.\ \cite{PBB,EK}.}.
+Two questions have recurred often in theoretical cosmology \cite{previous works}:\ 1) is the Universe eternal or did it have a beginning at some definite time in the past?, and 2) is it possible to make Universes with one or more ``bounces" where the scale factor crunches and then bangs? \footnote{We discuss solutions where the universe is parametrically larger than the Planck length.
+Ambitious models with crunches require a boundary condition at the singularity provided by the unknown high energy theory \cite{PBB,EK}.
+More recent works on related ideas that also analyze perturbations around the bounce include \cite{extraNECviol}.}.

 The answers to these two questions are deeply intertwined with the subject matter of the singularity theorems of Penrose and Hawking (discussed comprehensively in \cite{HawkingEllis}).
 These theorems show that, given an energy condition of the form